 The responsibility for determining whether the modification or repair is major, rests with the certifying engineer carrying out the maintenance.
-When a modification or repair is determined to be major, an IA holder or a person authorised by a certificated Part 145 Maintenance Organisation must certify conformity of the modification or repair to acceptable technical data.
-The certification for conformity must take place prior to a release to service being certified.
-It would be prudent for the certifying engineer to engage with an IA or authorisation holder before commencing a modification or repair maintenance where a conformity inspection will be required, especially in cases where completed work will become inaccessible or obscured.
+When a modification or repair is determined to be major, an IA holder or a person authorised by a Part 145-certificated Maintenance Organisation must certify conformity of the modification or repair to ATD.
+The certification for conformity must be completed before a release to service (RTS) can be certified.
+It would be prudent for the certifying engineer to engage with an IA or authorisation holder before commencing a modification or repair where a conformity inspection will be required, especially in cases where completed work will become inaccessible or obscured.